A Framework for Universality in Physics, Computer Science, and Beyond: The Set-Up

 and thus make each $A$ into a commutative comonoid.
 Additionally, copying and deletion morphisms are compatible with tensor products, i.e.\

 hold for all $A,X \in \cC$.
 Finally, we also require $\discard_I = \id_I$.

 Categories satisfying the above properties have been called CD (as an abbreviation of copy-delete) categories \cite{cho2017disintegration,piedeleu2023introduction}, as well as \textbf{gs-monoidal} \cite{gadducci1996algebraic,fritz2022free,fritz2022lax}, where ``gs'' is an abbreviation of garbage-sharing, as $\discard_A$ can be interpreted as a morphism that discards $A$, and $\cop_A$ as sharing the information carried by $A$ to two parties.
 The pair of $\cop_A$ and $\discard_A$ for each $A$ is also referred to as a data service in \cite{pavlovic2018monoidal}.
-We use the terminology of gs-monoidal categories here.
+A stronger version of gs-monoidal categories, carrying morphisms dual to $\cop$ and $\discard$, has been studied as cartesian bicategories \cite{carboni1987cartesian,carboni2008cartesian} and used as generalized categories of relations.

-In our framework, an important example of a gs-monoidal category is $\cat{Rel}$, the category of sets and relations.
+Similarly, an important example of gs-monoidal categories in our framework is $\cat{Rel}$, the category of sets and relations.

 \begin{example}[Category of relations $\cat{Rel}$] Objects of $\cat{Rel}$ are sets and its morphisms of type ${A \to X}$ are relations, i.e.\ subsets of the product $A \times X$.
 Sequential composition is given, for two relations $f \colon A \to X$ and $g \colon X \to Y$, by